Mickey Mouse will soon belong to you and me — with some caveats

 “The fact that there are works that are still recognizable and enduring after 95 years is is frankly remarkable,” Doctorow said.
 “And it makes you think about the stuff that we must have lost, that would still have currency.”

-Other properties entering the U.S. public domain are Charlie Chaplin’s film “Circus,” Virginia Woolf’s novel “Orlando” and Eugene O’Neill’s play “Long Day’s Journey into Night.”
+Other properties entering the U.S. public domain are Charlie Chaplin’s film “Circus,” Virginia Woolf’s novel “Orlando” and Bertolt Brecht’s musical play “The Threepenny Opera.”

 The current copyright term passed in 1998 brought the U.S. into closer sync with the European Union, making it unlikely Congress would extend it now.
 There are also now powerful companies, including Amazon with its fan-fiction-heavy publishing arm and Google with its books project, that in some cases advocate for the public domain.

-Note: This story has been corrected to reflect that Eugene O’Neill’s play “Long Day’s Journey Into Night” is not yet entering the public domain.